NEXT plc – Annual report – 31 January 2026

 Our workforce

-Our current executive directors have a combined services of over 140 years in the NEXT Group.
-This gives them extensive knowledge of the business as well as an acute insight into the mood, culture and views of their colleagues.
+Our current executive directors have a combined service of close to 130 years in the NEXT Group.
+This gives them extensive knowledge of the business as well as an acute insight into the sentiment, culture and views of their colleagues.
 All of our executive directors have a high degree of personal oversight and engagement in the business.
+This is complemented by active engagement between our colleagues and non-executive directors and regular workforce updates to the Board, ensuring a well rounded view of the workforce.
 The Board also engages in the following ways:

-- Discussing the output of employee engagement surveys and agreeing follow up actions.
+- Reviewing the output of employee engagement surveys and agreeing follow up actions.

-- Presentations on performance and strategy from the Chief Executive and the Group Finance Director to our workforce following the announcements of our key trading results.
-Where possible, the directors present to the business in person, but a video link is sent to remote employees.
+- Presentations on performance and business priorities from the Chief Executive and the Chief Financial Officer to our workforce following the announcements of our key trading results.

-- Visits to stores and warehouses, providing an opportunity to meet a wide range of our workforce.
+- Visits to Retail Stores and warehouses, providing an opportunity to meet a wide range of our workforce.
+The Board held a dedicated session at our new Thurrock store in November 2025, and spent time with employees at this store.

 Business Review Meetings

-Our Business Review Meetings were supplemented by Your Team Voice meetings which take place regularly throughout the year.
-Each business function and area has a nominated Your Team Voice representative, and employees are able to submit questions to Business Review Meetings via Your Team Voice meetings.
-One purpose of Your Team Voice meetings is to agree initiatives coming out of the Business Review Meetings.
+Our Business Review Meetings were complemented by Your Team Voice meetings which take place regularly throughout the year.
+Each business function and area has a nominated Your Team Voice representative, and employees can submit questions to Business Review Meetings via Your Team Voice meetings.
+One purpose of Your Team Voice meetings is to agree initiatives arising from the Business Review Meetings.

 Employee engagement surveys